 Let you use device-specific hand gestures.
-Android and iOS are slowly developing different conventions for interaction, and a native app responds the way its user expects.
+Android and iOS are slowly developing different conventions for interaction, and a native app responds to the way its user expects.

 Users can access most of the device functionality such as Bluetooth, NFC, and others.

-Many mobile app development companies in USA consider that it is more secure and safe as native apps need the approval of the app store they are intended for, which assures the improved safety and security of the app.
+Many mobile app development companies in the USA consider that it is more secure and safe as native apps need the approval of the app store they are intended for, which assures the improved safety and security of the app.

 One of the major downsides is regarding the distribution friction — tough to attract new users.